Article Medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 We dissolved the tear trough filler from the previous treatment and performed the tear trough filler again with a better product that tends to cause less swelling.

-Why should I choose Victorian Cosmetic Institute as my provider of Tear Trough and Eye Bag Treatments?
+Why should I choose Victorian Cosmetic Institute as my provider of tear trough filler?

 At Victorian Cosmetic Institute, our doctors are experienced in the treatment of tear troughs using dermal fillers.
 We understand that this is a difficult area to fill and that this problem deeply affects those with the concern.
 We therefore take additional care and measures to achieve the best and most natural results possible.
 Understanding the anatomy of the area, utilising cannulas, and appropriate fillers all help to obtain the best and most natural results possible.